lukekasper/Personal-Projects/System Design/Solutions.md

         - Of the extracted urls, discard any that appear more than once to reduce load on server
     - Brief discussion of public REST API response structure
     - Discuss optimizations for caching and db replication strategies
+    - Backpressure to slow down crawler if queues get full
 - Scaling:
     - Serve popular queries from an in-memory cache (Redis or Memcached)
     - Document and Reverse Index services would probably have their own db clusters attached